sjalex78/learning/Practice/README.md

 You have a passing test  (starting point) that can be now applied to your "naked" project environment...

-# Simple JavaScript Project
+## Simple JavaScript Project
-Create the directory and npm environment
+- create the directory and npm environment
-- On the cmd line:
 ```
 mkdir [project name]
 cd [project name]
 npm init -y
 ```

-**Adding and running Vitest**
+- adding and running Vitest**

-Adding vitest
 ```
 npm add --save-dev vitest
 ```
-Open project in code editor:
+- open project in code editor
 - add the following into the package.json file "scrips" note: section  "tests" overwrite

 ```